 Who Was Langston Hughes?

-Langston Hughes was born on February 1, 1902, in Joplin, Missouri.
-He published his first poem in 1921.
+Langston Hughes published his first poem in 1921.
 He attended Columbia University, but left after one year to travel.
-His poetry was later promoted by Vachel Lindsay, and Hughes published his first book in 1926.
+A leading light of the Harlem Renaissance, Hughes published his first book in 1926.
 He went on to write countless works of poetry, prose and plays, as well as a popular column for the Chicago Defender.
-He died on May 22, 1967.

 Hughes graduated from high school in 1920 and spent the following year in Mexico with his father.
 Around this time, Hughes' poem "The Negro Speaks of Rivers" was published in The Crisis magazine and was highly praised.

 In 1921 Hughes returned to the United States and enrolled at Columbia University where he studied briefly, and during which time he quickly became a part of Harlem's burgeoning cultural movement, what is commonly known as the Harlem Renaissance.